HSAFoundation/HSA-Profiler-AMD/README.md

 application.
 Documentation on the AMDTActivityLogger API can be found in the distribution.

-You can load an HSA .atp file into CodeXL 1.7 in order to see the application timeline.
-You can download the latest version of CodeXL 1.7 from the following
+You can load an HSA .atp file into CodeXL 1.8 in order to see the application timeline.
+You can download the latest version of CodeXL 1.8 from the following
 location:

     http://developer.amd.com/tools-and-sdks/opencl-zone/codexl/

-Even though CodeXL 1.7 can load HSA .atp files, there will be some UI issues.
-It is expected that a future version of CodeXL will fully support the HSA Profiler.

 <A NAME="PerfCounters">
 ## Collecting GPU Performance Counters